What is SAP Probation?

 What are the conditions of SAP Probation?

-- Maintain a minimum 2.0 GPA each term.
+Maintain a minimum 2.0 GPA.

 How often is probation reviewed?